-As we close out 2016, I thought I’d issue probably the easiest call to action out there – the 52 Week Money Challenge.
+As we start a new year, I thought I’d issue probably the easiest call to action out there – the 52 Week Money Challenge.
 This is by no means an advanced money concept.
 Still, I think it’s a good thing for anyone to do, no matter where you are in your financial journey.
 We all should have some money set aside for emergencies.
 And the 52 Week Money Challenge is an easy way to keep that emergency fund topped off each year.

-So with 2017 approaching, my challenge for you is to take the 52 Week Money Challenge.
+So with the new year, my challenge for you is to take the 52 Week Money Challenge.

 The Normal 52 Week Money Challenge

-The normal way to do the 52 Week Money Challenge is through gradual build up.
+The normal way to do the 52 Week Money Challenge is through what you could call a gradual build-up.
 In week 1, you save $1.
 In week 2, you save $2.
 Week 3, you save $3.
 And so on and so on.
 By the time you get to week 52, you’ll be putting away $52 for the week.
 When you add it all up, that’s a cool $1,378 over the course of a year.

 Take a look at the below spreadsheet to see the 52 Week Money Challenge in action.